Department of Psychological Science

 Frequently Asked Questions

 Now that you are a Psychology major, the Department strongly advises that you meet in person at least once per semester with your academic advisor.
-It is the student's responsibility to schedule and attend the meeting at the agreed upon time.
-It is important to confer with your Psychology faculty advisor at least once per semester over email or in person while following carefully the College of Arts & Sciences degree requirements and the Psychology major requirements.
+It is the student's responsibility to schedule an appointment using the online academic advising form and attend the meeting at the agreed upon time.
+It is important to confer with your Psychology faculty advisor at least once per semester while following carefully the College of Arts & Sciences degree requirements and the Psychology major requirements.

-If there is a "registration hold" on your advisement file, you will not be able to register for courses until the hold is removed.
+Answer: If there is a "registration hold" on your advisement file, you will not be able to register for courses until the hold is removed.
 You must see your advisor before he or she will remove this hold.
-It's very important to not wait until the last minute to contact your advisor to request a release of the registration hold.
+It's very important to not wait until the last minute to request a release of the registration hold.
+All freshman should meet with their academic advisors in the Fall to remove their advising hold.

-If you are unable to register on-line for a course you want or need to take, then you can request an override ONLY from the Instructor for that course, not your Advisor.
-The Instructor may deny your request for an override if class enrollment has already reached maximum.
-You might also be denied an override if there are restrictions on which students can register based on their major, minor, class level, or the degree program in which they are currently enrolled.
+Answer: If you are unable to register on-line for a course you want or need to take, then you can request an override ONLY from the Instructor for that course, not your Advisor.
+The Instructor may deny your request for an override if class enrollment has already reached maximum, or if you have not completed the required pre-requisite courses.
+Also, you might be denied an override if there are restrictions on which students can register based on their major, minor, class level, or the degree program in which they are currently enrolled.

 Once the Instructor has entered the on-line override, you are responsible for going on-line to register for this course.
 The override only gives you permission to register.
 If denied an override, you can wait until all Level Restrictions are removed and try to register again.
 Check the Registration Schedule for specific dates.